 - Filter Evasion

 While not an extensive list of phishing types, these are some of the most commonly used.
 Additionally, new and advanced techniques are introduced into the wild on a regular basis.
 Let’s take a look in a bit more detail at the above type of attacks and why they are dangerous for organizations.

-Bulk phishing is the age-old technique that threat actors use to blast out perhaps millions of phishing emails in bulk that while not specific to the end-user, find success in the sheer volume of emails sent.
+Bulk phishing is an age-old technique employed by threat actors, involving the mass distribution of phishing emails to potentially millions of recipients.
+Although these emails may lack specificity, their success lies in the sheer volume of messages sent.
 Bulk phishing emails may entice users to click links with the purpose of harvesting personal information or system information under the guise of a legitimate purpose.
 However, the unsuspecting end-user is unwittingly handing over login or other sensitive information to an attacker.

 With Spear Phishing the message that is seen by the end-user is much more personalized.
 This helps with the façade of legitimacy.
 The attacker may have already harvested or obtained personal information about the end-user which is then used in the spear-phishing attack.
-They may have the end user’s name, phone number, address, or other personal information that makes the additional information request appear legitimate or at least create the impression of having a legitimate connection with the requestor.
+It is possible that threat actors possess the personal information of the end user, including their name, phone number, address, or other details.
+This data allows them to make additional information requests that seem legitimate or at least create the impression of having a genuine connection with the requestor.

 Whaling is a specific type of phishing attack that is differentiated from the other types of phishing attempts by the target of the phishing attack.
 Projected targets of whaling include high-ranking or senior executives such as C-level employees.
 Information requests contained in the whaling attack are more tailored to an executive.
 Information presented may include subpoena requests, customer complaints, wire transfer requests, or other financial transaction-related requests.